JEE Main 2026 January vs April: Difficulty Level Prediction & Trend Analysis

 | Competition | Baseline (many testing the waters) | Peak (do-or-die for most) | Everyone has their board exams done and syllabus finished. |

-Stop trying to solve all 25 math questions and focus on finding the 15 you can actually do perfectly.
+Stop trying to solve all 25 math questions.
+Focus on finding the 15 you can actually do perfectly.

 What you actually need to do today

-First, stop watching endless YouTube videos predicting exact cutoffs.
-They are mostly guessing.
-You need to sit down with your January response sheet and find the exact moments you panicked.
+Stop watching endless prediction videos.
+They are mostly just guessing.
+Sit down with your January response sheet and find the exact moments you panicked.
 Did you spend 8 minutes on a single coordinate geometry question?
 That’s what you need to fix.

 The Art of Skipping